 @alan225: Although, you are looking at feeble apologist as well.
 He’s been travelling in the US – he has to be at least marginally aware of who and what he is tweeting about.
 Assuming, of course, that he’s not a complete moron.
 And whats with your hate?
 “Oakley is just another gay like Perez, latching onto celeb’s to get his fame and then turning on them to try to get even more”.
 Are you ignoring the fact that Oakley is right to call him out on this?

 Pathetic that you 1D fans are so blind to your heroes faults.
 And if you’re not a fan – why are you so vocal in your defense of poor behavior?

 Classic dog-whistle politics: we know exactly what “family values” means, and so does Liam.
-It means white picket fences, church picnics, and no f@ggots.
-I wish they’d have the balls to say what they really mean.
+It means white picket fences, church picnics, and no [email protected]

 @jwrappaport: None of which are part of Brithish culture.
 Stop filtering everything through US tinted glasses.